xwiki/xwiki-docker/README.md

 Then there are several options:

-1. Get the [sources of this project](https://github.com/xwiki-contrib/xwiki-mysql-tomcat) and build them.
+1. Get the [sources of this project](https://github.com/xwiki-contrib/docker-xwiki) and build them.
 2. Just pull the xwiki image from DockerHub.

 ## Building ##

 This is the simplest solution and the one recommended.
 Here are the steps:

-* Install Git and run `git clone https://github.com/xwiki-contrib/xwiki-mysql-tomcat.git` or download the sources from the GitHub UI.
+* Install Git and run `git clone https://github.com/xwiki-contrib/docker-xwiki.git` or download the sources from the GitHub UI.
 Then choose the branch or tag that you wish to use:
   * The `master`branch will get you the latest released version of XWiki
   * The `8.x` branch will get you the latest released version of XWiki for the 8.x cycle
   * The `8.4.4` tag will get you exactly XWiki 8.4.4.
   * etc.
+* Go the directory corresponding to the configuration you wish to build, for example: `cd xwiki-mysql-tomcat`.
 * Run `docker-compose up`
 * Start a browser and point it to `http://localhost:8080`